dw-evans/raytracer/README.md

 # Writing a Path Traced Rendering Engine from Scratch

+## Foreword

+I previously posted this on LinkedIn.
+Feel free to continue here or find it on LinkedIn [here](https://www.linkedin.com/pulse/writing-renderer-from-scratch-daniel-evans-w1y8e/?trackingId=L8yY7gxsgmajJLFWl0gWdw%3D%3D).

+Here is what I ended up with, but read on to see how we ended up here.

+<video controls src="article-assets/raytracer-export-linkedin-crf20.mp4" title="insert video"></video>

+All assets shown have been created for this article.

 ## Introduction

-Last week I posted the result of a 3D engine and path traced renderer which I developed from scratch in Python and OpenGL fragment shaders.
+Last week I posted the result of a 3D engine and path traced renderer which I developed from scratch in Python and OpenGL.
 This produced quite a compelling result, but I thought I would share a bit more detail on what led me to the final result and what I learned along the way.

 ![alt text](09-4k-dragon.png)